About The Firm

-Mr. Whiteman has represented clients in civil lawsuits and arbitrations for over three decades.
-The main focus of his practice is the representation of individuals in disputes with securities brokers and disability insurance companies.
+Mr. Whiteman is a Raleigh, North Carolina attorney and has represented clients in civil lawsuits and arbitrations for over three decades.
+He specializes in investment arbitration and litigation, securities law, disability benefit claims, employee benefits law, insurance coverage disputes, and commercial litigation.
 Please visit the Practice Areas section to learn more about Mr. Whiteman’s experience.

 Mr. Whiteman carefully evaluates potential cases based on their legal and factual merit, and welcomes all potential clients without regard to sexual orientation, skin color, gender, nationality, physical or mental limitations, religion or lack thereof, etc.